 The differences between backup and storage are an essential distinction.

-Online storage is used for ease of access, sharing and mobile access.
+We use online storage for ease of access, sharing and mobile access.
 It’s a useful collaboration tool, but has its limitations.
-For starters, online storage does not usually encrypt the data itself, despite the storage server being encrypted.
+For starters, online storage does not usually encrypt the data itself, despite data encryption on the storage server.
 This means that the data, while behind a secure server, is still open for access to any with permission to that server.
-Furthermore, online storage typically requires the data in question to be in one overall folder, and users cannot simply select which folders to store online.
+Furthermore, online storage typically requires the data in question to be in one overall folder.
+This means users cannot simply select which folders to store online.
 Finally, online storage’s sharing capability often means that sharing links are sent out and accessed without any authentication requirements – anyone with access to the URL can obtain the shared files.

 Online backup addresses the security and integrity concerns over important data.
-By having the data encrypted on the local device and sent to the backup server via encrypted link, it guards against eavesdropping and compromised server risks.
-Backup software also normally requires a password to open successfully – this prevents unwanted persons from seeing what is backed up to begin with.
+It encrypts the data on the local device and sent to the backup server via encrypted link.
+This guards against eavesdropping and compromised server risks.
+Backup software also normally requires a password to open successfully – this prevents unwanted persons from seeing what information backups contain up to begin with.
 Additionally, online backup solutions are “fire and forget”.
 Once initiated, they process automatically in the background.
-A final advantage is that an online backup process will normally compress data and backs up changes made, instead of entire files.
+A final advantage: an online backup process normally compresses data and backs up changes made, instead of entire files.
 This saves on both the available backup space as well as cuts down on data use.

 Have an online backup strategy

-Backup strategies will differ from entity to entity, but a generic idea of how to go about it is a useful starting point.
-Ideally, the security and process points should be tested and reviewed once each year.
+Backup strategies differ between entities, but a generic idea of how to go about it is a useful starting point.
+Ideally, one should test and review the security and process points once each year.

 Security aspects should include data risk assessment and analysis.
 The risk analysis can also assist with data protection compliance matters.
-Also, making sure that backup software is properly patched and updated is essential.
+Also, make sure that you properly patch and update the backup software.
 Furthermore, discourage the storage of encryption and access passwords in easily accessible digital format.

 The process should make clear who the key stakeholders are.
-In addition to this, backup processes need to be worked around other regular systems processes.
+In addition to this, backup processes need to work around other regular systems processes.
 For example, you would want to schedule backups prior to regular maintenance windows.
-Finally, make reporting a core part of the backup process so as to keep everyone informed, and test the capabilities of the backup and restoration systems regularly.
+Make reporting a core part of the backup process so as to keep everyone informed.
+Finally, test the capabilities of the backup and restoration systems regularly.

-This article was made possible through research conducted by Riaan Pretorius, Sales Executive, and Willem van Zyl, Senior Solutions Architect at Adept.
+Adept staff conducted the research to make this article possible.
+Riaan Pretorius, Sales Executive, and Willem van Zyl, Senior Solutions Architect at Adept provided the majority of the information.
 The author is grateful for their contributions!